bezmoradi/tutorials/go/struct.md

 }
 ```

 Instead of explicitly adding the nested type, we anonymously add that.
-From now on, we can easily call `admin.printPersonData()`.
-Still we can call it like `admin.person.printPersonData()` as well.
+From now on, we can easily call `admin.printPersonData()` (Still we can call it like `admin.person.printPersonData()` as well).

 ## Receiver Functions